 After your game drive and lunch, cool off with a dip in one of the main camp’s three swimming pools, then walk along the boardwalk to the viewing decks above the falls.
 See the water boil over the rock lip and rush down a 56m freefall into the gorge below.
 The deafening racket will remind you that the Khoi word Aukoerebis (Augrabies) means ‘place of great noise’.
 Look out for Augrabies flat lizards and dassies on the rocks, take photos of this powerful place and watch the sun set over the falls.

+[Update October 2020: sadly, the park has decided that there will be no more guided drives at Augrabies.]
 Sign on for a guided a night drive into the park.
 In summer it’s the best time to see animals because it’s too hot for them to be out and about during the day.

 With guide Richards Okkers, we saw spotted eagle-owls, small-spotted genets, Cape hare, scrub hare and Smith’s red rock rabbit, as well as giraffe and antelope like springbok, gemsbok and hartebeest.
 The chance of seeing eland drinking at the waterhole are also good at night.